 - 1. Students that started the program DSAI in September 2021 or earlier in principle must adhere to the curriculum as specified in the EER of the academic year 2022/2023, with the exception that: - a.
 If they failed the course "ICT and Knowledge management", this can be replaced by the course "Principles of Data Science" - b.
 If they failed the course "Introduction to Computer Science 1", this can be replaced by the equivalent course "Procedural Programming" - c.
 If they failed the course "Introduction to Computer Science 2", this can be replaced by the equivalent course "Objects in Programming" - d.
 For electives from year 3 that were successfully completed after September 2017 and before August 2023, these count according to the EER in the year that these electives were successfully completed. - e.
-For year 2 electives that were successfully completed after September 2017 and before August 2023, these count according to the EER in the year that these electives were successfully completed.
+For year 2 electives that were successfully completed after September 2017 and before August 2023, these count according to the EER in the year that these electives were successfully completed. - f.
+If they have not passed Introduction to Image and Video Processing KEN3238, they can replace this course with Multivariable Calculus KEN3250 as a year 2 elective, or as the sole year 2 elective that replaces one of the year 3 electives.

 This means that for these students the course "Theoretical computer science" is a mandatory course.
-Also for these students, the courses "Natural language processing" and "Image and Video processing" are year 2 period 5 electives, even if they are passed in year 2 period 4 in a later year, withstanding Article 5.12 of the EER.
+Also, for these students, the courses "Natural language processing" and "Image and Video processing" are year 2 period 5 electives, even if they are passed in year 2 period 4 in a later year, withstanding Article 5.12 of the EER.